 Where we refer to ‘we’, ‘us’ or ‘our’ in this policy, this refers to Hyde New Homes a trading name of Housing Association Ltd (Hyde) and its subsidiaries: Martlet Homes Ltd and Hyde Vale Ltd together described in this document as “the Group”.

 This privacy notice applies to the Group, its partners, and contractors acting on its behalf.
 Additionally, some service areas within the Group may provide additional privacy notices when you register or engage with them.

-For further information, please contact our Data Protection Officer at the following address:
+For further information, please contact our Information Governance Director at the following address: